massline.info

 of influence is Kerala.
 Adopted new constitution and

 programme in 1997.
-Merging with CPI(ML)[Sanyal Group]
+Merged with CPI(ML)[Sanyal Group]

-as of January 2005 to form a new party with the name CPI(ML).
+in January 2005 to form a new party with the name CPI(ML).

 Formed in the summer of 2003 as a merger of the Communist